ccera-astro/DAQ/README.md

 # DAQ

 ## Data acquisition scripts.
-The principal modules are DAQ.py, which is the Python representation of the DAQ.grc flowgraph;
+The principal modules are `DAQ.py`, which is the Python representation of the `DAQ.grc` flowgraph;
+and `runDAQ.py`, which is used to launch `DAQ.py`. `DAQ.py` incorporates a ZMQ PUB Sink block, which can be used to monitor the data in real time.
-and runDAQ.py, which is used to launch DAQ.py.
-Although DAQ.py can be run directly, it is generally more convenient to use runDAQ.py.
+ Although `DAQ.py`can be run directly, it is generally more convenient to use `runDAQ.py`.

 ### Run modes
 `runDAQ.py` runs in four basic "modes": pulsar, doppler, scan, or generic.